HandsOnDataViz/book/docs/HandsOnDataViz.md

 this requires memorizing a list of commands and is beyond the scope of this introductory book.

+TODO: At this writing, GitHub is considering changing the default branch from “master” to “main”.
+Stay tuned

 Overall, you’ll find that GitHub Desktop and Atom Editor makes it much easier to work with the [Chart.js code templates in Chapter 9](chartjs.hmtl) and the [Leaflet map code templates in Chapter